Electroid/translation/README.md

 # Translation
-Javascript API to translate text using Google's App Script
+Javascript API to translate text using Google's App Script.

 ### Set Up

- - Go to the app script [homepage](https://developers.google.com/apps-script/) for information on how to use scripts
+ - Go to the app script [homepage](https://developers.google.com/apps-script/) for information on how to use scripts.
- - Insert `Code.gs` into your project
+ - Insert `Code.gs` into your project.
- - Deploy as a web application and enjoy free translation
+ - Deploy as a web application and enjoy free translation.

 ### Request Parameters